eslint/eslint/docs/rules/no-shadow.md

 ##### { "hoist": "never" }

-With `"hoist"` set to `"never"`, neither `let a` nor `let b` in the `if` statement are considered warnings, because they are before the declarations of the outer scope.
+With `"hoist"` set to `"never"`, neither `let a` nor `let b` in the `if` statement are considered problems, because they are before the declarations of the outer scope.

 ```js
 /*eslint no-shadow: [2, { "hoist": "never" }]*/